History of the Amiga: AmigaOS 4 systems

+Hyperion began development of AmigaOS 4.0 in 2001 but did not give it its first public demonstration until 2004.
+The five year development process led to accusations of vapourware, especially given that Hyperion claimed that they had the original AmigaOS 3.1 source code to reference (a claim later proven accurate).
+This was made worse by the apparent much more rapid progress and maturity of competitor and alternative AmigaOS clone MorphOS, which had been begun several years earlier.
+Perhaps the most important feature of OS4 is the presence of an entirely new PowerPC native kernel.
+ExecSG replaces the original Amiga Exec and is claimed entirely the work and property of Hyperion's subcontracted developers Thomas and Hans-Joerg Frieden.
+Neither Amiga, Inc. nor Hyperion actually own ExecSG, so technically cannot demand or hand it over, leaving the OS with fragmented and confused ownership.

+In April 2007, Amiga, Inc. also announced a new AmigaOS 4 compatible system that would be available shortly.
+The new machine was neither Genesi's Efika, nor the project codenamed Samantha, (now known as the Sam440ep from ACube Systems).
+The new hardware was from a new entrant, the Canadian company ACK Software Controls, and would have consisted of a budget and advanced model.

 AmigaOS 4 also runs on the Sam440 line developed by ACube Systems, following an agreement Hyperion.
 It also runs on Pegasos II systems developed by Genesi/bPlan and AmigaOne systems developed by British Eyetech and A-eon Technologies.
 AmigaOS 4 can run system-friendly AmigaOS software written for original Commodore Amigas.

 AmigaOS 4 provides backward-compatibility to 68K software through tiered emulation.
 If the program is known to be OS-friendly (it does not attempt to access hardware directly), then a lightweight JIT emulator is used and calls are allowed directly to AmigaOS 4's API which remains largely compatible to AmigaOS 3.x.
 However, if the program is not known, or is known to access hardware directly, then it will be executed using E-UAE.